North Carolina’s Armando Bacot is way too much for Virginia to handle

 Winning road swing

-Despite the lopsided result against the Tar Heels, Virginia completed a season-long three-game road stretch with a 2-1 record and are in sixth place in the ACC, trailing fourth-place North Carolina by half a game.
+Despite the lopsided result against the Tar Heels, Virginia completed a season-long three-game road stretch with a 2-1 record and is in sixth place in the ACC, trailing fourth-place North Carolina by half a game.
 The Cavaliers, however, do not play North Carolina again in the regular season.

-Virginia entered the weekend coming off a 75-65 win at Clemson on Tuesday for its only quadrant 1 victory of the season based on the NCAA net ratings.
+Virginia entered the weekend coming off a 75-65 win at Clemson on Tuesday for its only Quadrant 1 victory of the season based on the NCAA net ratings.

 The Cavaliers play their first home game of 2022 Wednesday night against Virginia Tech in the next installment of the Commonwealth Clash.